mixu/markdown-styles/readme.md

 ### Layout features

-- Built in support for code syntax highlighting via highlight.js
-- All layouts now include a Github-style code highlighting theme by default (new v2.0!)
+- Built in support for code syntax highlighting via highlight.js; all layouts include a Github-style code highlighting theme by default.
-- Built in table of contents generation from Markdown headings, now fully customizable by replacing the `{{> toc}}` partial in custom layout .
+- Built in table of contents generation from Markdown headings, fully customizable by replacing the `{{> toc}}` partial in custom layout.
+- Built in header id and anchor generation for headings written in Markdown; all layouts support revealing the URL via header hover links.
+- Support for custom logic for rendering code blocks via `--highlight-*`; this can be used to implement custom blocks that render the content of the code block in some interesting way.
-- Automatically detects the document title from the first heading in the Markdown markup
+- Automatically detects the document title from the first heading in the Markdown markup.

-## Features for creating your own layout
+### Features for creating your own layout

-- Easier to get started with a custom layout via `--exports`, which exports a built in layout as a starting point for your custom layout.
+- To make it easier to get started, you can export an existing layout using `--exports` and use that as a starting point for your layouts.
 - Create your own layout based on an existing layout via `--layout` with:
   - Full [Handlebars](http://handlebarsjs.com/) support for layouts, helpers and partials
   - Fully customizable table of contents template via the `toc` partial